nf-core/funcscan/docs/usage.md

 ### hmmsearch

-nf-core/funcscan allows screening of sequences for various natural product types via hidden markov models with HMMSearch.
+nf-core/funcscan allows screening of sequences for functional genes associated with various natural product types via Hidden Markov Models (HMMs) using HMMSearch.

-This requires supplying a list of HMM model files ending in `.hmm`, that have models for the particular molecule(s) you are interested in.
+This requires supplying a list of HMM files ending in `.hmm`, that have models for the particular molecule(s) or BGCs you are interested in.

-You can download such files from places such as [https://pfam.xfam.org/](https://pfam.xfam.org/) for antimicrobial peptides (AMP), or the antiSMASH github repository for [biosynthetic gene cluster](https://github.com/antismash/antismash/tree/master/antismash/detection/hmm_detection/data) related HMM models
+You can download these files from places such as [PFAM](http://pfam-legacy.xfam.org/) for antimicrobial peptides (AMP), or the antiSMASH GitHub repository for [biosynthetic gene cluster](https://github.com/antismash/antismash/tree/master/antismash/detection/hmm_detection/data) related HMMs.

 You should place all of these in a directory and supply them e.g. to AMP models